asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

     }
 ```

 I am not sure what this was supposed to accomplish, to be honest; and commenting it out, amusingly, progresses the game and resolves that move, until move 50 when it crashes.
-Unfortunatly between both moves the state is *all wrong*.
+Unfortunately between both moves the state is *all wrong*.
 Either way, the assert that fails is slightly ahead of that loop.

 ```odin
     // == go over surrounding enemy groups to see if they're dead.